-A vector logo is a basic and overriding element of your brand.
-That’s why we need to understand what is it and why is so important.
+A vector logo is a crucial aspect of your brand.
+Let’s explore what it is and why it matters.

-Vector logos are files in bi-dimensional graphics format with information of coordinates and math expressions to form lines, shapes, and images.
+Vector logos are two-dimensional graphic files that use mathematical expressions and coordinates to create lines, shapes, and images.

-Points are connected with curved & straight lines to form a shape.
-Each shape and line can have different properties like stroke thickness, fill and color.
+Points are connected using both curved and straight lines to create a shape.
+Each shape and line can possess various attributes such as stroke thickness, fill color, and color.

-To understand better this graphic format I would like to compare it with the other format, bitmaps (also called raster graphics).
+To better understand this graphic format, let me compare it to the other type of images, bitmaps (also referred to as raster graphics).

-When you have an image with, let’s say, 100 x 100 pixels and you need to use it for your social networks profile, it needs to be at least 360 x 360 pixels, you are missing 260 pixels per side.
-The software needs to invent those pixels and that’s when the image starts losing sharpness.
+For example, if you have an image that’s 100 x 100 pixels and you need to use it for your social media profile, it needs to be at least 360 x 360 pixels.
+That’s a difference of 260 pixels per side, and when the software tries to create those missing pixels, the image can start to lose its sharpness.

-So far, we can understand that having a vector logo allows you to scale it to any size.
-But also this gives you great flexibility of using it in any application, from a website to a big billboard keeping the quality of the shapes.
+So far, we can understand that having a vector logo allows you to scale it to any size while maintaining its quality.
+This also gives you the flexibility to use it in any application, from a website to a big billboard.

-One more advantage, is the easiness to modify colors to international standards and adjusting to exact dimensions.
+Another advantage of vector logos is the ease of modifying colors to international standards and adjusting to exact dimensions.

 The Vector files formats.

-There is plenty of software to create, open and edit vectors.
-Some of the most populars are Adobe Illustrator and Corel Draw, and other less known but also very helpful and inexpensive or free options available. like Affinity Designer or Inkscape, these options can be more than enough for occasional users who want a helpful and inexpensive or even free solution.
+There is plenty of software to create, open, and edit vectors.
+Some of the most popular ones include Adobe Illustrator and Corel Draw.
+There are also less known, but helpful and inexpensive or free options available. like Affinity Designer or Inkscape, these options can be more than enough for occasional users who want a helpful and inexpensive or even free solution.

-Vector graphics software can work with any of these formats and also, many bitmap software can open it (but generally to convert vectors to bitmaps).
+Vector graphics software can work with any of the accepted logo formats, such as EPS, and many bitmap software can open them, though they may convert them to bitmaps in the process.

-Despite there are many other formats for vector logos like .AI, .CDR, or even, .PDF, is not that common to use them as final formats for logos.
+Despite the existence of several other formats for vector logos like .AI, .CDR, or even .PDF, it is not as common to use them as the final formats for logos.
 The most widely accepted standards are .EPS and .SVG.

-A vector file format for your logo is a master file that can be converted to many other formats.
-For example, to upload to your social networks, you will need a JPG or a PNG file, which are bitmaps, and is the same if you want to add your logo to a text document or spreadsheet, you would need to convert it to a suitable format.
+Having a vector file format for your logo is a valuable asset as it can be easily converted into various other formats as needed.
+For example, to upload on your social media platforms, you would require a JPG or PNG file, both of which are bitmap formats.
+Similarly, if you wish to include your logo in a text document or spreadsheet, you would need to convert it to a suitable format.